mosajjal/askg/README.md

 or download the binary from [releases](//github.com/mosajjal/bard-cli/releases/latest)

-in order to use this, you first need to gain access to Bard in your browser, and then copy the cookie "__Secure-1PSID" using developer tools.
+In order to use Bard CLI, you first need to gain access to Bard in your browser, and then copy the cookie "__Secure-1PSID" using developer tools.
 If you don't know how, follow [this guide](https://developer.chrome.com/docs/devtools/application/cookies/)

 IMPORTANT NOTE: never share your cookies with anyone, as they can be used to impersonate you and steal your data.